-The appraisers were provided by the City with various information describing the proposed project improvements, including a draft section (Existing Conditions and Proposed Improvements) of a feasibility report prepared by Bolton & Menk, Inc. The subject property is appraised for special benefits purposes by completing a beforeand-after valuation approach.
-The property is valued in its state before the project has commenced, and then again after, assuming the project improvements have been completed.
-The difference between the before and after values reflects the concluded increase in value, or special benefits, accruing to the property as a result of the improvement project.
+The appraisers were provided by the City with various information describing the proposed project improvements, including a draft section (Existing Conditions and Proposed Improvements) of a feasibility report prepared by Bolton & Menk, Inc. The subject properties are appraised for special benefits purposes by completing a before-and-after valuation approach.
+The properties are valued in their state before the project has commenced, and then again after, assuming the project improvements have been completed.
+The difference between the before and after values reflects the concluded increase in value, or special benefits, accruing to each property as a result of the improvement project.

 The special benefits of public improvement projects such as new street construction accrue to the land component of properties only, and not to the buildings and supporting site improvements.
-Consequently, the focus of valuation in this report is on land only, even though the subject property contains improvements on the land.
-Opinions of the market value of the subject property land component has been developed in this appraisal using the Sales Comparison Approach method of valuation.
+Consequently, the focus of valuation in this report is on land only, even though both subject properties contain improvements on the land.
+Opinions of the market value of the subject property land components have been developed in this appraisal using the Sales Comparison Approach method of valuation.
 The Sales Comparison Approach involves the comparison and analysis of land parcels recently sold which are similar to the subject land.